HIV Treatment

 • Soreness, swelling, or redness around the injection site

 Less commonly, long-acting HIV medicines can cause more serious side effects like depression or liver problems.
-However, serious side effects are rare and can usually be avoided by communicating with your health care provider before taking a new HIV medicine.
+However, serious side effects are rare and usually can be avoided by communicating with your health care provider before taking a new HIV medicine.

 In addition, many HIV medicines (including long-acting HIV medicines) may be prone to drug interactions if combined with other drugs, including over-the-counter drugs.
 For example, long-acting HIV medicines may interact with some antibiotics and anticonvulsants.

-Lastly, there is not enough data to guarantee that these medicines are safe to use during pregnancy or while breastfeeding.
+Lastly, there are not enough data to guarantee that these medicines are safe to use during pregnancy or while breastfeeding.
 Although it is possible that these medicines are safe in these scenarios, they are not recommended in such cases due to a lack of data.
 A health care provider should help select HIV medicines based on your unique personal situation.

 Should I switch to a long-acting HIV medicine?

-Switching HIV medicines should only occur after consultation with a health care provider.
+Switching HIV medicines should occur only after consultation with a health care provider.
 In some cases, there will be no need to switch an HIV treatment regimen if it is working effectively and you can tolerate the current dosing schedule.
 Switching HIV treatment regimens may lead to drug resistance, which could limit treatment options in the future.

 This fact sheet is based on information from the following sources: